ormenesse/task_manager_powershell/README.md

-# task_manager_powershell
+# task_manager
-Basic Task Manager Information with Powershell
+Basic Task Manager Information with Powershell and SHELL